 - Machine learning algorithms allow you to compute several derivatives of values to other values, thus leading to a graph extension.

 - It offers advanced support for queues, asynchronous computation, and threads.

-- To operate, proper understanding of machine learning, as well as advanced calculus and linear algebra, is necessary.
+- To operate, a proper understanding of machine learning, as well as advanced calculus and linear algebra, is necessary.

-- GPU memory conflicts with Theano, (a Python library that permits defining, optimizing, and evaluating mathematical expressions, involving multi-dimensional arrays effectively), when imported in the same scope.
+- GPU memory conflicts with Theano (a Python library that permits defining, optimizing, and evaluating mathematical expressions, involving multi-dimensional arrays effectively) when imported in the same scope.

 - Does not support OpenCL (Open Computing Language)

-What TensorFlow brings to the table: Use Cases
+TensorFlow Use Cases

 Following are the use cases of TensorFlow: